List of Tohoku Initiatives

 Miyagi Temporary Housing Map|宮城県避難所・仮設住宅マップ

-Interactive map showing all temporary housing estates in Miyagi Prefecture. (日本語 only)
+Interactive, GIS-based map that provides a comprehensive overview of all temporary housing estates in the disaster-hit prefecture Miyagi. (日本語 only)

 Based in: